Gorman Joint School District: Threats to the district's existence

 Gorman School District is the smallest in Los Angeles County, and over the years it has faced threats to its existence.
 In 1971 it was saved when the state Legislature narrowly defeated a measure that would have done away with school districts with fewer than 50 students.
 Attendance in Gorman School dropped to 32 students, and townspeople hustled to "borrow" 11 children from elsewhere in order to keep up the enrollment.

 "Everybody in town immediately panicked," District Superintendent Lacy H. Ballagh said.
 "We knew that if the bill passed, our children would probably be sent to the Quartz Hill School District on the outskirts of Lancaster and almost 50 mi away.

 In November 1978 the district was threatened when funding was cut back by the passage that year of California Proposition 13 (1978), which limited school district support from the state.
 Reduced salaries and other cost-cutting measures saved the district at that time.

-By fall 2008, there was only one child from Gorman attending the elementary school; 40 came from the El Tejon Unified School District and one was from Neenach in the Westside Union School District.
+By the fall of 2008, there was only one child from Gorman attending the elementary school; 40 came from the El Tejon Unified School District and one was from Neenach in the Westside Union School District.
 The Los Angeles County Office of Education had warned a year earlier that the district might be dissolved if it did not find a way to solve its problems.

 But a land developer, Centennial Founders, in the meantime stepped forth with the desire to save the school district until it could build a proposed 23,000-home planned city east of Interstate 5 on Tejon Ranch property along Highway 138.
 It agreed to pay for a consultant to help the district find ways to stay afloat financially until the homes could be built and new schools constructed and operated there by the Gorman district.